mchowning/WeatherApiKata/README.md

 3. I have made some of the methods and properties in the following code public for the sake of keeping this example simple.
 It is definitely worth learning, however, how to keep as much of your code private as possible even when using tests.
 It will help you write much cleaner code.

+4. I plan to keep updating and improving this kata as I get feedback (hint, hint), so if you do fork or clone it, make sure you check back in and periodically pull the latest changes.

+5. Once you get to the higher levels where the kata instructions are less specific, don't worry if you do not follow the steps in the kata perfectly.
+As long as you complete the kata using good TDD practices, you're fine.
+In fact, I think that veering from the kata somewhat to do things your own way is a great way to gain a better understanding of the kata (and why the decisions I made regarding how to complete it were, or in some cases were not, the best decisions).
+For at least level 1, however, it is probably a good idea to stick to the instructions in the kata.

 ## Setup